Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Graph Neural Network models for aggregate breakup

 \section{Graph Neural Network models for aggregate breakup}

 The basic architecture of the two models, namely the {\it classifier} and the {\it regression} GNNs, is sketched in Fig.~\ref{fig:PDF_GNNscheme}: the models share several general features and most architectural implementation details.
-In particular, the input data consist of an aggregate represented as a graph, where each monomer corresponds to a node and the connections are encoded in a bidirectional adjacency matrix.
-For each $i$-th node $i = 1, \dots, N_M$, the input features form a six-dimensional vector
+In particular, the input data consist of an aggregate represented as a graph, where each monomer corresponds to a node and the connections are encoded in a bidirectional adjacency matrix, whose elements denote physical contact between particles.
+For each $i$-th node $i= 1, \dots, N_M$, the input features form a six-dimensional vector

 with the node’s position coordinates relative to the aggregate’s center of mass $\mathbf{X}_{\mathrm{cm}}$, and the velocity at each primary particle position.
 The velocity at each node is given by Eq.~\eqref{eq:aggr_vel}.